jangroth/aws-certification-notes/solutions-architect-professional.md

 * Supports transactions across multiple tables (ACID support)
 * Backups available, point in time recovery
 * Integrated with IAM for security
+* **Reserved capacity**
+	* Is a billing feature that allows you to obtain discounts on your provisioned DynamoDB throughput capacity in exchange for a one-time up-front payment and commitment to a certain usage level.
+	* DynamoDB reserved capacity applies to a specific AWS region and can be purchased with 1-year or 3-year terms.
 * On AWS: <a href="https://aws.amazon.com/dynamodb/" target="_blank">Service</a> - <a href="https://aws.amazon.com/dynamodb/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/dynamodb/index.html" target="_blank">User Guide</a>

 <a name="8_1_2"></a>